chris9740/cdn/README.md

 -   `sha1hash`: The SHA1 hash of the image file.

 Each identifier directory is intended to be exclusive, hosting a single resource at any given time.
-Resources can be found inside `./cdn`.
+Resources can be found inside `./uploads` during development.

 ## Running the Service